ART

 Morphology

-Most species grow as filamentous, microscopic structures called hyphae.
-Many interconnected hyphae form a mycelium, which—when visible to the naked eye (macroscopic)—is commonly called mold (or, in botanical terminology, thallus).
+Most species grow as filamentous, microscopic structures called hyphae or as budding single cells (yeasts).
+Many interconnected hyphae form a thallus usually referred to as the mycelium, which—when visible to the naked eye (macroscopic)—is commonly called mold.
 During sexual reproduction, many Ascomycota typically produce large numbers of asci.
-The asci is often contained in a multicellular, occasionally readily visible fruiting structure, the ascocarp (also called an ascoma).
+The ascus is often contained in a multicellular, occasionally readily visible fruiting structure, the ascocarp (also called an ascoma).
 Ascocarps come in a very large variety of shapes: cup-shaped, club-shaped, potato-like, spongy, seed-like, oozing and pimple-like, coral-like, nit-like, golf-ball-shaped, perforated tennis ball-like, cushion-shaped, plated and feathered in miniature (Laboulbeniales), microscopic classic Greek shield-shaped, stalked or sessile.
 They can appear solitary or clustered.
 Their texture can likewise be very variable, including fleshy, like charcoal (carbonaceous), leathery, rubbery, gelatinous, slimy, powdery, or cob-web-like.
 Ascocarps come in multiple colors such as red, orange, yellow, brown, black, or, more rarely, green or blue.
 Some ascomyceous fungi, such as Saccharomyces cerevisiae, grow as single-celled yeasts, which—during sexual reproduction—develop into an ascus, and do not form fruiting bodies.

 In lichenized species, the thallus of the fungus defines the shape of the symbiotic colony.
 Some dimorphic species, such as Candida albicans, can switch between growth as single cells and as filamentous, multicellular hyphae.
 Other species are pleomorphic, exhibiting asexual (anamorphic) as well as a sexual (teleomorphic) growth forms.